Python-SIP/sip/docs/api_13.rst

         :c:macro:`SIP_NO_CONVERTORS` flags.
     :param state:
         the state of the returned C/C++ instance is returned via this pointer.
+    :param user_state:
+        any additional state of the returned C/C++ instance is returned via this pointer.
     :param iserr:
         the error flag is passed and updated via this pointer.
     :return: